A Happening of Monumental Proportions

 A Happening of Monumental Proportions (known as A Very Bad Day in some countries) is a 2017 American comedy-drama film directed by Judy Greer in her directorial debut and produced by Chris and Paul Weitz.
 It stars Allison Janney and Common.
-The film was released on September 21, 2018 by Great Point Media.
+The film was released on September 21, 2018, by Great Point Media.

 Plot

-Daniel, an account manager (Common) is having a bad day.
-Gearing up for Career Day at his daughter's elementary school, the new boss fires him when his affair with his married assistant (Jennifer Garner) is revealed.
+Daniel, an account manager is having a bad day.
+Gearing up for Career Day at his daughter's elementary school, the new boss fires him when his affair with his married assistant is revealed.

-Lonely Darius, Daniel's boss's (Bradley Whitford) son, finds himself instantly entranced by Patricia, Daniel's daughter (Storm Reid), and seeks advice from their school's shop (John Cho) and music teachers (Anders Holm) on how to win her heart.
+Lonely Darius, Daniel's boss's son, finds himself instantly entranced by Patricia, Daniel's daughter, and seeks advice from their school's shop and music teachers on how to win her heart.

-Meanwhile, the principal and vice-principal (Allison Janney and Rob Riggle) spend the day trying to hide the school's dead gardener from the faculty and staff, as well as the students and their parents.
+Meanwhile, the principal and vice-principal spend the day trying to hide the school's dead gardener from the faculty and staff, as well as the students and their parents.

 The day culminates with the Career Day activity.
 Both Daniel and his former boss turn up.
 They begin to have an altercation they decide to take outside.

 At the same time Mr. McRow, and then Darius, wander up on the roof to ponder life.
 They share feelings about Darius' loneliness and Christian's failure in music.
 But they connect while watching the fight between Daniel and Mr. Schneedy.
 As they are about to go down, Christian falls off the roof and onto the manure pile below, uninjured.

 In the end, Darius tells his father he's tired of moving, Patricia's dad meets the husband of his former lover, getting closure, and the coroner finally takes away the dead gardener.